joelparkerhenderson/demo-fastmail-api-jmap/README.md

 ```

-## Use curl JMAP JSON data to get the mailbox list
+## Get the mailbox list by using curl

 Combine the JMAP JSON "using" section and a JMAP JSON "methodCalls" section, to give you this complete JMAP JSON data to request the account's mailbox list: